opoo/opoopress.com/en/source/download/index.markdown

 	- Changed new post file storage path
 	- Changed new page file storage path

-### OpooPress 1.0.0
+<h3 id="release-notes-v1.0.0"> OpooPress 1.0.0</h3>
 - This is the first release of OpooPress.
-See [this article](../article/opoopress-1.0.0-has-been-released/) for details.

 ## Next Steps